 1 Chronicles 24:1-19 describes how King David decided when the descendants of priests and Levites would serve in the temple.
 1 Chronicles 24:4 states that David divided the priests and Levites into twenty-four courses, also called divisions.
 Then in verses 7-19 we are given the order in which these courses would serve.
 The decision was made by lot.
 The course of Abijah would serve eighth in the sequence (1 Chronicles 24:10).
 2 Chronicles 23:8 states that each of the twenty-four courses would serve for seven days, from a Sabbath noon to Sabbath noon.
 Flavius Josephus informs us that the courses served for seven days.
 Flavius Josephus also describes the creation of the courses and the duration of their service.
 Nehemiah 12:22-27, 45–46 describes the service of the Levites.

-The Hebrew civil calendar started on Tishri one with the Feast of Tabernacles or Sukkot.
-The religious calendar starts with Nisan 1 with the Feast of Passover or Yom Kippur (Exodus 12:2).
-In Scripture the Feast of Tabernacles is often called the Feast of Booths (Zechariah 14:18; John 7:2).
+The Hebrew civil calendar started on Tishri 1.
+The Feast of Trumpets began on that day and the Feast of Tabernacles or Sukkot started on Tishri 15.
+The religious calendar starts with Nisan 1.
+The Feast of Passover or Yom Kippur (Exodus 12:2) occurred on Nisan 14, while the Feast of Unleavened Bread started on Nisan 15.
+In Scripture, the Feast of Tabernacles is often called the Feast of Booths (Zechariah 14:18; John 7:2).

 The twenty-four courses would serve for one hundred and sixty-eight days or twenty-four weeks, almost six months.
 After the twenty-fourth course had served in the temple, the courses cycled again.
 Since in the nineteen-year Metonic cycle of the Hebrew calendar, twelve years had 354 days and the leap-years had 384 days, the one hundred and sixty-eight days did not cover the entire year.